 *Copied from USDA Website

-~2014- Humboldt High School Cafeteria Manager, Teresa Marable, was chosen as one of 20 Tennessee Cafeteria Managers to attend the School Nutrition Culinary Academy to become a certified Culinary Specialist.
-This was a great honor for Teresa and HCS Nutrition Department.
+⋅2014- Humboldt High School Cafeteria Manager, Teresa Marable, was chosen as one of 20 Tennessee Cafeteria Managers to attend the School Nutrition Culinary Academy to become a certified Culinary Specialist.
+This was a great honor for Teresa and the HCS Nutrition Department.

 Ginny Hatch received her Master of Science in Nutrition at the University of Tennessee at Martin.
 She has completed her Dietetic Internship and is a Registered Dietitian for Humboldt City Schools.
 Ginny is an active member of the School Nutrition Association and the West Tennessee Dietetic Association.
 She strives daily to feed our students healthy meals while following the USDA guidelines.
 “You cannot teach a hungry child.”

 Jordan Fondren, Director of Humboldt City Schools Coordinated School Health is a graduate of Union University.
-She has been employed by Humboldt City Schools for 6 years.
+She has been employed by Humboldt City Schools for 7 years and is in her 2nd year at Health Coordinator.
 Prior to taking this position, Jordan served as an assistant at Stigall Primary.
 Jordan lives in Jackson with her husband Blake and dog Oakley.
-She enjoys working for Humboldt City Schools strives to link health and academics.
+She enjoys working for Humboldt City Schools and strives to link health and academics.

 Click here to join the Organwise games